Table of Contents

 How it works:

-This low-cost hybrid hot water system uses solar to provide all of your hot water needs, with the water heater acting as a thermal battery (stores the heat produced by solar during the day), and the grid as a back-up source.
-However, this system will still work completely off-grid.
+This low-cost hybrid hot water system uses solar to provide all of your hot water needs, with your current water heater acting as a thermal battery (stores the heat produced by solar during the day), and the grid as a back-up source.
+However, this system can still work completely off-grid.